pensadotech/Biblioteca2/README.md

 ### Library frontend

-After the library sections and books are incorporated into the system, the frontend will start presenting books cards with the provide information.
+After the library sections and books are incorporated into the system, the frontend will start presenting books cards with the information.

 The first approach is for the user to use the library section filter (dropdown selector) to start narrowing possible options.